jorge07/billing-api/doc/monitoring.md

 ### Triage

-One of the most important things when dealing with an alert is the triage system and the visibility it expose.
+One of the most important things when dealing with an alert is the triage system, and the visibility it exposes.
 In complex and/or distributed systems it's very useful to consider graphs to display the information.

 There's a plugin for grafana call [Diagram Panel](https://grafana.com/grafana/plugins/jdbranham-diagram-panel) where you can define the graph in mermaid syntax and link it to particular queries.

 [An example of this repo here](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ3JhcGggVERcblxuSW5ncmVzc1tJbmdyZXNzXSAtLT58Um91dGUgdG8gfCBBUEl7QmlsbGluZyBBUEl9XG5BUEkgLS0-IENvbW1hbmRzXG5BUEkgLS0-IFF1ZXJpZXNcbkNvbW1hbmRzIC0tPnxXcml0ZXwgV01bV3JpdGUgTW9kZWwgREJdXG5Db21tYW5kcyAtLT58UHVibGlzaHwgUk1RW1JhYmJpdE1RIEV4Y2hhbmdlXSBcblJNUSAtLT58dG9waWN8IFF1ZXVlW0V2ZW50cyBRdWV1ZXNdXG5Xb3JrZXIoQVBJIFdvcmtlcnMpIC0tPiB8V3JpdGV8IFJNKFJlYWQgTW9kZWwgREIpXG5Xb3JrZXIgLS0-IHxDb25zdW1lc3xRdWV1ZVxuUXVlcmllcyAtLT4gfFJlYWR8IFJNXG4iLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9LCJ1cGRhdGVFZGl0b3IiOmZhbHNlfQ)

-This is also included in the Grafana Dasboard
+This is also included in the Grafana Dashboard

 ### Charts

 Display the information in the correct way is as important as have the information.

-- Think always in the next personl looking at the chart like if has not context about what is looking
+- Think always in the next personal looking at the chart like if has not context about what is looking
-- Add descritions in the charts to help to provide context about the numbers displayed
+- Add descriptions in the charts to help to provide context about the numbers displayed
 - Avoid logarithmic scales as much as you can.
 Use text panels to notify if not, so you can have a red alert text on top.
 - Absolute numbers are useless 99% of the time
 - Perspective matters.
-Start gaphs at 0 it's important mor of the time.
+Start graphs at 0 it's important for of the time.
 Use the stddev or rate to monitor fluctuations.
-- Avoid use the information of the metrics as a BI tool.
+- Avoid use the information of the metrics as a BI tool, doesn't fit always.

 ## Resources